Akhri Barish

-Akhri Barish (آخری بارش) is a Pakistani drama which aired from 3 April 2011 to 11 December 2011 on Hum TV.
+Akhri Barish (آخری بارش) is a Pakistani television series which aired from 3 April 2011 to 11 December 2011 on Hum TV.
 Previously, the drama went by the name Larki chaya; however, it was later changed to Akhri Barish, possibly to avoid people thinking it is a drama about prostitution.

 The story revolves around the weaknesses in our social norms and behaviour.
 It highlights the dilemma of a woman who has left her past behind, but still faces hurdles in being accepted as a member of the society.